March 1, 2021

 If you leaving seems to be bringing up some anxiety, say something like, “I’m going to go get a drink of water.
 Stay in bed and I’ll come check on you when I’m done.”
 Or, “I have to go to the bathroom.
 Lay down quietly and I’ll be back to check on you when I’m done.”

-But what happens if your child has a nightmare and just can’t seem to fall back asleep on his own?
-Stay in there!
-An off night of assisting your little one to sleep is not going to throw sleep skills out the window, and if they’ve woken up afraid of something, comfort your little love!
+But what happens if your child has a nightmare and just can’t seem to fall back asleep on their own?

 How should we respond to a night terror?